President of regional government: Artur Mas i Gavarro

 In power since 2010, Artur Mas was re-elected as regional head in December 2012 after his centre-right Convergence and Union (CiU) alliance agreed an unlikely pact with the centre-left Republic Left (ERC) party.

-Despite their traditional ideological differences, both pro-independence parties pledged to work towards holding a referendum on secession from Spain in November 2014.
-After Spanish parliament, government and court declarations that the vote would be unconstitutional, Mr Mas said in October that the vote will have non-binding nature
+Despite their traditional ideological differences, both pro-independence parties pledged to work towards holding a referendum on secession from Spain, in the face of fierce opposition from the Spanish government.

-In January 2013, the regional parliament passed a declaration - jointly submitted by the CiU and the ERC - stating that the people of Catalonia have a democratic right to decide on their sovereignty.
+In order to pave the way for the referendum, the regional parliament in 2013 passed a declaration stating that the people of Catalonia have a democratic right to decide on their sovereignty.

 Mr Mas has headed Catalonia's regional executive since December 2010, when his centre-right Convergence and Union alliance defeated the Socialist Party of his predecessor, Jose Montilla, in legislative elections.

 For much of his career Mr Mas did not favour full independence, but has changed his view in recent years.
-Since 2007, Mr Mas has spearheaded a push to revitalise Catalan nationalism known as the 'Refoundation of Catalanism'.
+Since 2007, Mr Mas has spearheaded a push to revitalise Catalan nationalism.

-Born in Barcelona in 1956, Mr Mas has an economics degree from the city's university.
-He served on the city council in 1987-95, and then as a minister in the regional government until 2003.
+Born in Barcelona in 1956, Mr Mas has an economics degree.
+He has a long career in municipal and then regional-level politics.

 An alliance of moderately nationalist parties, his Convergence and Union governed Catalonia continuously from the re-establishment of regional autonomy in 1980 until 2003, when it lost power to the Socialists.